24 Feb 2026

-Note: Living persons will not be "Read" accessible.
+Note: Living persons are not and will never be "Read" accessible.

 The Family Genealogist

-Genealogy is not just a hobby; it is an adventure.
+enealogy is not just a hobby; it is an adventure.
 What can I find?
 What did they do?
 What history did they see and experience?
 It is more than birth/death/marriage facts.
 It's putting flesh on their bones and bringing them to life.
 Genealogy research is always a work in progress.
 I began in October 1998 and found my first brick wall within three weeks.
 I've been hooked ever since.
-Abraham Coffman Family

 Abraham Coffman Family